OCA/helpdesk/helpdesk_mgmt_sla/README.rst

    dashboard.
 2. In the Kanban view, you can see datetime in two colors: Green and Red.
 If is green, SLA is ok, if is red, SLA is wrong.
+3. In the form, you will see all affected SLAs that were computed on creation.
+4. If the SLA should change due a change on the ticket, you can recompute it.

 Bug Tracker
 ===========